ecresp1el/organoid-roi-tool/README.md

 If your image has multiple frames, the app automatically applies a maximum intensity projection so you see a 2D image.

+Behind the scenes (plain English):
+- The app treats the folder you select as a self‑contained “project”.
+Images live under `wells/<well>/day_XX/HHhMMm/`.
+- Progress is tracked by the presence of a small `*_roi.json` file next to each image.
+If it exists, that image is considered “done”.
+- Portable paths: `manifest.csv` and `roi_measurements.csv` use paths relative to the project so you can copy the folder anywhere (external drive, another computer) and keep going.
+- User and time: each save records who labeled the image and when (shown in CSV and in per‑image ROI JSON).
+There is also a simple `roi_activity_log.csv` with one line per save/delete.
+- Scope navigation: “Next Unlabeled (Scope)” moves through images within your chosen scope (Project / Well / Day).
+The default scope is the current Well.

 Adjust how it looks:
 - The contrast is auto‑stretched to the 2nd–98th percentile; you can tweak layer contrast in Napari if needed.
 - Use the mouse wheel or trackpad to zoom; drag to pan.